-At the end of the day, an application letter is a standard letter.
+At the end of the day, an application is a standard letter.
 So, you should be writing the contact details of the interlocutor.
 And the date.

 The other important details:

 Try to find the name of the HR specialist, if you cannot find it, use directly the department’s name.
 Don’t use over formal language.
 Also, don’t go over personal.
 Your goal in this winning letter should be taking the attention of the future employer.
 Clarity is one of the key factors.
 Rather than explaining all the details in your business letter, try to boost their curiosity.
-“I can tell the details of it in the interview” can be an assertive but a great sentence in a application letter.
+“I can tell the details of it in the interview” can be an assertive but a great sentence in a application.
 Even if you don’t be hired there, you can be a memorable person for the HR department.
 HR specialists generally work collaboratively with their friends in the industry.
 To be memorized is important then.

 - be specific and up-to-date,